qislam/qforce/docs/usermanual/dev-deploy.md

 title:  "qforce dev:deploy"
 ---

-To calculate and apply patch based on current branch.
+To calculate and apply patch based on a branch.
+It will first check for all files committed in given [FEATUREBRANCH] and then copy them from currently checked out branch to .qforce/deploy folder.

 ### Usage